FAQ

 A.

 We receive most reference letters ahead of the application.
 We keep files on each applicant, and when the application gets processed, we attach their reference letters.
-The 2023 deadline for receipt of applications and letters of recommendation, for summer 2024 Fellowships, is December 1.
-Beginning in the 2024 application cycle, we anticipate a much earlier application period, with applications due August 30, 2024 for the summer 2025 Fellowship season.
+For summer 2025 Fellowships,the 2024 deadline for receipt of applications and letters of recommendation is November 15.

 Q. Regarding the research proposal, I am attempting to balance the importance of background material versus experimental detail.
 What are your guidelines?